Bayesian Elicitation: Introduction

-If this were a decision problem in which the information were exogenous, i.e. if there were no sender and instead the message sent to the receiver about the state were from nature, then the answer to the first question would clearly be no. Namely, if the message were exogenous, then the receiver would always (at least weakly) prefer to observe the message itself rather than some noisy signal.
-Conversely, here, the message is \textit{not} exogenous, but is instead an equilibrium choice of the sender.
-Crucially, the sender is aware of the degree of transparency, which thus affects the message, or distribution over messages, that he sends at equilibrium.
+If this were a decision problem in which the information were exogenous, then the answer to the first question would be no. The receiver would always (at least weakly) prefer to observe the message itself rather than some noisy signal.
+Here, however, the message is not exogenous but is instead an equilibrium choice of the sender.
+The sender is aware of the information structure, which therefore affects the message that he sends at equilibrium.
+Consequently, a noisier signal of the sender's message may beget a more informative message, to the receiver's gain.

-There is an important trade-off present in the receiver's choice of information structure.
-By choosing a more informative signal of the message, the receiver obtains more information for any fixed strategy vector of the sender types.
-On the other hand, the vector of strategies chosen by the sender types, and hence the information, is an endogenous choice of the sender that he makes cognizant of the information structure.
-Thus, less transparency may beget a more informative vector of strategies at equilibrium.
-The optimal degree of transparency arises as a consequence of these trade-offs, and it may strictly benefit the receiver to choose a less informative signal of the sender's message.
-In short, less than full transparency can strictly benefit the receiver.

-The following example illustrates this observation.
-Sender and receiver are employees of a firm: the receiver is part of upper management, the Chief Operations Officer (COO), say; and the sender is a (local) branch manager.
-The COO is contemplating whether to close the branch (action $C$) or not (action $O$).
-The branch is either viable (state $\theta_{G}$) or not (state $\theta_{B}$) and the COO would like to close the branch if the state is $\theta_{B}$ and keep the branch open otherwise.
-Explicitly, the COO's payoffs are

-The COO is unable to observe directly the viability of the branch.
-Instead, the branch manager is ``on the ground" and observes the state.
-The branch manager must make an investment decision, whether to buy new equipment, say; and all else equal, the branch manager would prefer to invest (message $I$) if and only if the state is $\theta_{G}$.
-On the other hand the branch manager would prefer the branch be kept open no matter the state; and, crucially, the payoffs are such that the branch manager would rather choose the incorrect investment decision for the state and have the branch be kept open than choose the correct investment level and have the branch be closed.
-The state-dependent utilities for the branch manager for each message, action combination are